 Driving to Alaska from Seattle, WA

 Driving to Alaska takes you through beautiful and remote landscapes in British Columbia and the Yukon Territory before crossing the border into Interior Alaska.
-Most visitors cross the border north of Seattle, WA, though there are other routes further east through Calgary and the Canadian Rockies for those who are starting from the eastern United States.
+Most visitors cross the border into Canada north of Seattle, WA, though there are other routes further east through Calgary and the Canadian Rockies for those who are starting from the eastern United States.

 There are two route options for getting from Seattle to the Alaska Highway.
 Both routes head north from Seattle to the town of Prince George, British Columbia.
 From Prince George you can head to Highway 97 to connect to the Alaska Highway at Dawson Creek or take the more remote Cassiar Highway to connect near Watson Lake.

 The Highway 97/Alaska Highway route is 100 miles longer than the Cassiar Highway but it’s typically the faster route.
 It is less remote and has more amenities along the way, and allows you to experience the entire Alaska Highway from Mile 0.
 If you have a little more time and are looking for a more remote experience, the Cassiar Highway offers less traffic and better wildlife viewing opportunities.
-In many sections the Cassiar Highway is a 2 lane road and speed limits are slower.
+In many sections, the Cassiar Highway is a two lane road and speed limits are slower.
 Both options will take you through beautiful scenery in British Columbia before joining up near Watson Lake in the Yukon Territory.
 From there, you’ll travel along the Alaska Highway through Whitehorse and then on to the border crossing, where your Alaska adventure will officially begin.

 The driving distance from Seattle to the Yukon Territory/Alaska border crossing is about 1,800 – 1,900 miles, depending on which route you take.
 From there you’ll head on to the town of Tok and can then continue your journey north towards Fairbanks or south towards Anchorage.
 While you can make the drive in as little as 3 days, we recommend planning for a week of driving so you can take your time and fully experience the stunning scenery, campgrounds, lodges, and wildlife along the way.